-One of the great disappointments of my life—probably the greatest disappointment, really—is that loud people keep doing loud movie theater shit.
-Focus on the screen be damned, I’ll still leave with popcorn-chewing memories from the guy two rows behind me.
+One of the great disappointments of my life—probably the greatest disappointment, really—is that snap-crackle and pop people keep doing snap-crackle and pop theatre shit.
+Focus on the screen be damned, I’ll still leave with popcorn-chewing memories from the guy two rows behind behind me.

 Set in yet another dystopian future, creatures with acute senses for noise stalk humans.
 Evelyn and Lee Abbot (real-life married couple Emily Blunt and John Krasinski, also the director) spend their days amidst this silent hell, scavenging and surviving with three children, one of whom is deaf, played by Regan (Millicent Simmonds).

-Which raises the question because I have a dark imagination with a need to rant: What kind of theatergoer would be the first to get killed in the world of A Quiet Place?
+Which raises the question because I have a dark imagination with a need to rant—what kind of theatre goer would be the first to get killed in the world of A Quiet Place?
 Here’s a select few that came to mind.

 The In-Between Laugher

-These are the hysterical sorts who go off on blast.
-Most see funny jokes, and they see the funny in the stuff that leads up to the funny joke, and for some reason, they can’t tell the difference.
-They’ll laugh at the awkward, the stupidly savage, and giggle at the disturbing—which is just about all of A Quiet Place—until they’ve pretty much choked on their own cheap laughter because they’re dead.
+These are the hysterical sorts, who go off on blast.
+Most see funny jokes, and they see the funny in the the stuff that leads up to the funny joke, and for some reason they can’t tell the difference.
+They’ll laugh at the awkward, the stupidly savage and giggle at the disturbing—which is just about all of A Quiet Place—until they’ve pretty much choked on their own cheap laughter, because they’re dead.

 How long this person survives in A Quiet Place: Seconds before first jump scare.

-The visionaries, bootleg-psychics, and Nostradamus' of the group.
+The visionaries, bootleg-psychics, Nostradamus lites of the group.
 They’ll want to blab out what’s going to happen before it happens—classic horror movie fodder.
 With sweaty palms and fists clenched in a need to maintain a know-it-all-rep, they’ll predict the woefully predictable jump scare to all those within earshot.
-Horror flicks aside, The Rock will eventually do the eye thing in Jumanji: Welcome to the Jungle, Denzel Washington will ultimately rub his forehead, and Channing Tatum will at some point remove his shirt to the tune of the anticipator... who's thankfully now dead.
+Horror flicks aside, The Rock will eventually do the eye thing in Jumanji: Welcome to the Jungle, Denzel Washington will ultimately rub his forehead, and Channing Tatum will at some point remove his shirt to the tune of the the anticipator...who's thankfully now dead.